 2. Be Persistent

 Ants are very persistent living creatures.
 They travel a long distance to find food to feed all ants in the colony.
 There is no crumb too big for them to carry, as long as they can provide something to eat.
 They are not afraid to encounter any obstacle and will always find a way to get through them in whatever way possible.

-You should also be as persistent as these insects.
+You should also be as persistent as these insects and practice this productivity lesson.
 The successful people of today share this common trait.
 They also had their share of struggles, but those did not hinder them from continuing on their path.
 To be like those people, you need never to give up.
 Fight through all the challenges life will throw at you, and never back down, as long as you achieve your goal.

 Insects and bugs have a purpose in life.
 For example, an ant’s purpose in life is to acquire food for the colony.
 Of course, they will do anything to achieve that.
 They put their energy, time, and effort when doing so.